UD-CISC374/educational-game-design-document-team-6-alena-and-sam/egdd.md

 - Characters List
   - Dragon: Needs a happy face, a neutral face, and a sad face that correspond to his happiness.
-  - Cardboard cutout of a person that the dragon puts in front of the webcam when on Zoom calls
   - Door to door stock salesmen
 - Textures:
   - *breathing fire*